 My Home Page with Links to My Other Book Reviews

 1950 (H)

 Not much smells better at five on a Saturday morning than the yellowed pages of a fifty-year-old book.
 An entertaining tour of rubbish and non-rubbish.
 Not as dated as you would expect.
 The balkans are ever balkinized.
-Russell’s command of language still stands as more advanced than anything I have seen in the USA Today.
+Russell’s command of language still stands as more advanced than what I have seen in the USA Today.

+My Home Page with Links to My Other Book Reviews